 A free that tells you pretty much everything about your website.
 There’s no competition to what Google Analytics provides.
-Just by adding a simple tracking code, Google Analytics will share a ton of data about every single user that lands of one of your webpages.
+Just by adding a simple tracking code, Google Analytics will share a ton of data about every single user that lands on one of your web pages.

-Everything that user does, the behavior, the time spent of pages etc. You will find every data that helps you make informed decision regarding planning content marketing efforts in GA.
+Everything that the user does, the behavior, the time spent on pages, etc. You will find every data that helps you make informed decisions regarding planning content marketing efforts in GA.
 However, this is restricted to your own site.
 You can’t do competitor research on GA.

 #2 Google Search Console

-Another favourite tool that I use more than GA is GSC, formerly known as Google Webmaster tool.
-Google search console data shares the search engine’s data of your webpages.
+Another favorite tool that I use more than GA is GSC, formerly known as the Google Webmaster tool.
+Google search console data shares the search engine’s data of your web pages.

-This is the exact reason why SEO is never-ending process.
+This is the exact reason why SEO is a never-ending process.

-Another tool that you can leverage is SEO analyzer.
-With this you can not only dig into your competitors but you can also find faults in your own website.
+Another tool that you can leverage is an SEO analyzer.
+With this, you can not only dig into your competitors but you can also find faults in your own website.
 You need to fix those faults to take the SEO of your blog to the next level.